Dislocated shoulder exercises include mobility, strengthening and functional or sports related exercises as part of a full rehabilitation program.

 - Rotation – Using the broomstick, this time keep your elbows into your side.
 Allow the stick to move to the left and right in front of you, rotating the shoulder joint.

-Dislocated shoulder exercises (strengthening)
+Dislocated shoulder strengthening exercises

 A strengthening program for an anterior dislocated shoulder can begin as soon as pain allows.
 It is important to avoid any movements which raises your arm up above the shoulder and rotates it outwards (abducted and laterally rotated).

-in the early stages as this is the position the shoulder is most likely to dislocate again.
+In the early stages as this is the position the shoulder is most likely to dislocate again.
 Initially, static exercises involving no movement should be done in the ‘inner range’ and progressed gradually.

 Isometric shoulder exercises